 Each year The Maecenas Society brings a noted author to Caddo Magnet for the Mary Jane Malone Lecture Series.
-Begun in 1997, the lecture series has presented fourteen authors to our students in a lecture during the school day and to anyone in the community in an open and free-to-the-public lecture in the evening.
+Begun in 1997, the lecture series has presented eighteen authors to our students in a lecture during the school day and to anyone in the community in an open and free-to-the-public lecture in the evening.
+Students also have the opportunity to participate in a writing contest with the possibility of working with the author in a small group session.
+The top three entries, chosen by the author, are awarded prizes.

 Past Mary Jane Malone Lecturers: